mapproxy/mapproxy/doc/caches.rst

 Requirements
 ------------

 You will need the `Python Riak client <https://pypi.python.org/pypi/riak>`_ version 2.0 or newer.
 You can install it in the usual way, for example with ``pip install riak``.
+Environments with older version must be upgraded with ``pip install -U riak``.

 Configuration
 -------------